-DLL stands for Dynamic Link Libraries and are external parts of applications that run on Windows or any other operating systems.
+DLL stands for Dynamic Link Libraries and are external parts of applications that run on Windows or any other operating system.
 Most applications are not complete in themselves and store code in different files.
-If there is need for the code, the related file is loaded into memory and used.
+If there is a need for the code, the related file is loaded into memory and used.
 This reduces application file size while optimizing the usage of RAM.
 This article explains what is DLL Hijacking and how to detect and prevent it.

 What are DLL Files or Dynamic Link Libraries

 DLL files are Dynamic Link Libraries and as evident by the name, are extensions of different applications.
 Any application we use may or may not use certain codes.
 Such codes are stored in different files and are invoked or loaded into RAM only when the related code is required.
-Thus, it saves an application file from becoming too big and to prevent resource hogging by the application.
+Thus, it saves an application file from becoming too big and prevents resource hogging by the application.

 The path for DLL files are set by the Windows operating system.
 The path is set using Global Environmental Variables.
 By default, if an application requests a DLL file, the operating system looks into the same folder in which the application is stored.
 If it is not found there, it goes to other folders as set by the global variables.
 There are priorities attached to paths and it helps Windows in determining what folders to look for the DLLs.
 This is where the DLL hijacking comes in.